 Stigma and Self-Conscious Emotions

 Gender Differences in Self-Conscious Emotions.
-Although the emotions of shame, guilt, and embarrassment are stereotyped as feminine and the emotion of pride is stereotyped as masculine, it remains unclear to what extent these stereotypes reflect real gender differences in the experience of the “self-conscious” emotions.
-We are currently conducting a meta-analysis of the literature to estimate the magnitude of the gender differences in these emotions and to assess the development and context of such differences.
+Although the emotions of shame, guilt, and embarrassment are stereotyped as feminine and the emotion of pride is stereotyped as masculine, these stereotypes exaggerate or distort real gender differences and similarities in the experience of the “self-conscious” emotions.
+My grad students and I conducted meta-analysis of the literature to estimate the magnitude of the gender differences in these emotions and to assess the development and context of such differences.

 Felt and Enacted Stigma.
 Do patients who perceive their disease as related to past behavior experience and internalize stigma, blame themselves, and feel self-conscious emotions?
 Does the experience of guilt and shame lead to feeling depressed or having poorer health outcomes?
 Some of my graduate students have explored enacted stigma: Why do we stigmatize individuals with lung cancer, HIV, and other disease sometimes perceived as “self-induced?”
 Together, we’ve developed a measure of disease-related enacted stigma.